pagkly/Zed/Investopedia3/Load Definition.md

 A load is a [sales charge](https://www.investopedia.com/terms/s/salescharge.asp) or commission charged to an investor when buying or redeeming shares in a mutual fund.
 Sales charge commissions can be structured in a number of ways.
 They are determined by the mutual fund company and charged by mutual fund intermediaries in mutual fund transactions.

-Common types of sales charges include [front-end loads](https://www.investopedia.com/terms/f/front-endload.asp) and [back-end loads](https://www.investopedia.com/terms/b/back-end-load.asp).
-Funds with loads may be contrasted with [no-load](https://www.investopedia.com/terms/n/no-loadfund.asp) mutual funds.
+Common types of sales charges include [[front-end loads]](https://www.investopedia.com/terms/f/front-endload.asp) and [[back-end loads]](https://www.investopedia.com/terms/b/back-end-load.asp).
+Funds with loads may be contrasted with [[no-load]](https://www.investopedia.com/terms/n/no-loadfund.asp) mutual funds.

 ### Key Takeaways